ionify/ionify/README.md

 ## why

-Because digital expression can and should be as natural as speech and text, and **ionify** makes exploring that possibility fun.
+Because digital expression can and should be as natural as speech and text, and **ionify** makes exploring what's possible fun.

 ## how